Mayurifag/yawn/README.md

 But "simple" doesn't mean "limited".
 Under the hood, `yawn` is **super customizable**:

-*   Tweak the AI prompt? ✅
+*   Tweak the AI prompt or use different Gemini model? ✅
-*   Want to automatically stage *all* changes? ✅
+*   Automatically stage changes, commit and push? ✅
 *   Ignore specific files in the diff for the AI besides the .gitignore? ✅
 *   Override defaults using environment variables or additional parameters? ✅
 *   Override config per project? ✅
 *   Avoid Gemini API limits? ✅
-*   Interactive? ✅
 *   Sensible defaults? ✅
-*   Change the Gemini model? ✅
-*   Need to push skipping Git hooks (`git push --no-verify`)? ✅ Yea, you may even force push, if you want.
+*   Need to push skipping Git hooks (`git push --no-verify`)?
+You may even force push, if you want. ✅

 It **really** adapts to your workflow, that's why I made it and why it is better than any other Git commit message generator I've tried.